iamFIREcracker/tmux-externalpipe/README.md

 [tmux-urlview](https://github.com/tmux-plugins/tmux-urlview) or
-[tmux-fpp](https://github.com/tmux-plugins/tmux-fpp), but when I found myself in need of creating a new one for [cg](https://github.com/iamFIREcracker/cg) -- which, as expected, turned out being a 1% custom, and 99% copypasta -- I decided it was time for something more generic, and reusable.
+[tmux-fpp](https://github.com/tmux-plugins/tmux-fpp), but when I found myself in need of creating a new one for [cg](https://github.com/iamFIREcracker/cg) -- which, as expected, turned out being 1% custom and 99% copypasta -- I decided it was time for something more generic, and reusable.

 _enters `tmux-externalpipe`.._